What is SNMP?

 What is MIB in SNMP?

-A MIB in SNMP translates OIDs in a human-readable form by providing names, definitions, and descriptions for the values.
+A MIB in SNMP translates OIDs into human-readable form by providing names, definitions, and descriptions for the values.
 As each vendor has a different classification for their own OID subtrees, a MIB comes as a table that is used to group instances of a tabular object.

 SNMP get